lovrenca/vagrant-box-builder/README.md

 - that passwordless sudo is set for the default user

-- that there is a ssh key in the keys file named id_rsa
+- that there is a ssh keypair in the keys directory named id_rsa

 - that the public key is aded to the default users authorized_keys

-- the machine is using a vdi type disk
+Any changes to the box are defined in the setup.sh script, modify acording to your wishes.
+In the autobuild script change the name of the box you're building and run :)